 InfraRed manages an infrastructure investment portfolio on behalf of its investors.
 This portfolio includes schools, hospitals, solar and wind farms, power generation, battery storage, water and electricity transmission, transport infrastructure and communications infrastructure such as fibre networks and towers.
-The assets are predominately located in UK, Europe, North America and Australasia.
+The assets are predominantly located in UK, Europe, North America and Australia & New Zealand4.

-The application of the UK's Modern Slavery Act 2015 and Australia's Modern Slavery Act 2018 and Minimum Safeguards is therefore most relevant to the supply chain associated with these infrastructure assets.
-InfraRed works collaboratively with the management teams of the various infrastructure assets (i.e. the portfolio company) and seeks to ensure that their suppliers share InfraRed's values around extinction of modern slavery and direct compliance with relevant legislation.
+The application of the UK's Modern Slavery Act 2015 and Australia's Modern Slavery Act 2018 is therefore most relevant to the supply chain associated with these infrastructure assets.
+InfraRed works collaboratively with the management teams of the various infrastructure assets (i.e. the portfolio company) and seeks to ensure that their suppliers share InfraRed's values around identification and mitigation of modern slavery and direct compliance with relevant legislation.
 However, it should be noted that InfraRed does not have day-to-day control over the appointment of the suppliers of these portfolio companies.
-InfraRed's process around modern slavery is reliant on the ongoing monitoring tools and due diligence responses received by InfraRed from the relevant portfolio companies.
+InfraRed's process around modern slavery is reliant on the due diligence responses and ongoing monitoring responses received by InfraRed from the relevant portfolio companies.

-Prior to investment InfraRed conducts due diligence of the portfolio companies to assess potential ESG exposures, including modern slavery and human trafficking, for new potential investments.
-InfraRed maintains an Exclusion Policy, a negative screening tool outlining activities that it will not support.
-These include activities pertinent to this Statement such as breaches of fundamental human rights and business ethics and compliance.
+Prior to investment, InfraRed conducts due diligence of potential investee companies to assess potential sustainability-related risk exposures, including modern slavery and human trafficking.
+InfraRed has outlined in its Sustainability Policy activities that it will not support.
+These include activities pertinent to this Statement, such as breaches of fundamental human rights and business ethics and compliance.

-InfraRed's processes require an early assessment of any ESG 'red flags' before proceeding to the next stage of the investment process and conducting due diligence in respect of prospective acquisitions, using a form of checklist that includes a focus on labour conditions, and screening contractors and other key counterparties to detect negative publicity and any history of ESG issues.
-If concerns were to be identified during the initial
+InfraRed's processes require an early assessment of any sustainability-related 'red flags' before proceeding to the next stage of the investment process and conducting due diligence in respect of prospective acquisitions on labour practices and screening contractors and other key counterparties to detect negative publicity and any history of social issues.
+If concerns were to be identified during the initial screening phase of investment due diligence, considerations vary depending on the type of project but may include: